Chocobozzz/PeerTube/support/doc/tools.md

 ## Server tools

-Server tools are scripts that interect directly with the code of your PeerTube instance.
+Server tools are scripts that interact directly with the code of your PeerTube instance.
 They must be run on the server, in `peertube-latest` directory.

 ### Parse logs